paulgovan/eAnalytics/README.md

 ![Dashboard](https://github.com/paulgovan/eAnalytics/blob/master/inst/images/Dashboard2.png?raw=true)

 ## Profile
-Select an industry in the sidepanel and then click *Profile*.
-The *Profile* tab contains a number of interactive maps with information about facilities for the selected industry.
+The *Profile* tab contains a number of interactive maps of information about facilities for the selected industry.
 The screenshot below shows the *Profile* tab for the *Natural Gas* industry.

 Several options are currently available for customizing the maps.
-Choose a preferred *size* or *color* variable in the movable `wellPanel`, select different basemaps via the lower-right corner control, or actually click on a specific facility to view additional information.
+Choose a preferred *size* or *color* variable in the movable `wellPanel`, select different basemaps via the lower-right corner control, and click on a specific facility to view additional information.

 *Note: industry profiles are currently only available for the Hydropower and Natural Gas industries.*

 ![Profile](https://github.com/paulgovan/eAnalytics/blob/master/inst/images/Profile2.png?raw=true)

-For example, to view the LNG facilities located along the Gulf Coast, select the *Natural Gas* industry, then the *Profile* tab, then the *LNG Facilities* tab, and then finally zoom into the area of interest using the controls in the upper-left corner.
+For example, if interested in the LNG facilities located along the Gulf Coast, select the *Natural Gas* industry, then the *Profile* tab, then the *LNG Facilities* tab, and then finally zoom into the area of interest using the controls in the upper-left corner.
 To view the data overlay with satellite imagery, choose *Satellite* via the lower-right control.

 ![Profile2](https://github.com/paulgovan/eAnalytics/blob/master/inst/images/Profile3.png?raw=true)

 ## Performance
-Now click the *Performance* tab.
 The *Performance* tab tracks a number of "well-established" Key Performance Indicators (KPIs) for the selected industry.

 *Note: KPIs are currently only available for the Natural Gas industry.*

 ![Performance](https://github.com/paulgovan/eAnalytics/blob/master/inst/images/Performance2.png?raw=true)

-For example, the screenshot above shows the *Performance* tab for the *Natural Gas* industry, which includes a histogram of the cost/mile (USD/mile) for all natural gas pipeline projects in the database and a heatmap of the correlation matrix of cost with other highly related variables.
+For example, the screenshot above shows the *Performance* tab for the *Natural Gas* industry, which includes a histogram of the cost/mile (USD/mile) for all natural gas pipeline projects in the database and a heatmap of the correlation matrix of cost with other highly correlated variables.

 ## Trends

-Next click the *Trends* tab.
 The *Trends* tab contains interactive time-series charts of financial information for the selected industry.
 The screenshot below shows the *Trends* tab for the *Electric* industry.

 ![Trends](https://github.com/paulgovan/eAnalytics/blob/master/inst/images/Trends2.png?raw=true)

-However, the information above is not very useful as of yet because there are so many data series plotted in the chart.
-Alternatively, the time-series chart can be controlled through the *Data* tab.
-The *Data* tab includes interactive datatables of information for the selected industry.
+However, the information above is not very useful as of yet because there are currently too many data series plotted.
+Alternatively, the information plotted in the time-series chart can be controlled through the *Data* tab.
+The *Data* tab contains interactive datatables of information for the selected industry.

-Click on the *Data* tab and search, filter, sort the data as preferred.
-As an example, let the search be for any company with the word "electric" in the name:
+Click on the *Data* tab and search, filter, sort the data as required.
+As an example, make a search for any company with the word "electric" in the name:

 ![Data](https://github.com/paulgovan/eAnalytics/blob/master/inst/images/Data2.png?raw=true)